ossf/fuzz-introspector/doc/LanguageImplementation.md

 ## Details
 In the following we go into details with each of the data structures.

+There is no single way to extract the details of these data structures.
+For example, in the current [C/C++ frontend](/frontends/llvm) the [calltree data structure](#calltree-data-structure) and [program-wide data file](#program-wide-data-file) are extracted by way of link time analysis with LLVM LTO analysing the LLVM intermediate representation.
+The [Python frontend](/frontends/python/) instead relies on analysing the Abstract Syntax Tree.
+One consequence of this is that some data items in the data structures may vary slightly in terms of their semantic meaning.
+For example, the C/C++ frontend has a clear presentation of what a basic block is, while the Python frontend does not.

+### Example fuzzer
 We will use the following example throughout the documentation:
 ```c
 #include <stdio.h>
 #include <stdlib.h>